shu-a/pjsekai-totalscore-simulator/README.md

 # Project Sekai Total Score Simulator

-This project shows whether the target total score comes out when configuring the deck.\
+This project shows whether the target total score comes out when configuring the deck.
-There may be some errors in the total score.

 # Getting Started with Create React App